 Music for the nightly dances for our group was provided by London, England based Alex Mendham and His Orchestra.
 The band played mostly 1920s/30s arrangements, pretty much in the style of a British dance band from that era.
 A very good band, with talented musicians and vocalists.

 See below for a few pictures from the cruise (pics not in any type of order).
-Hover over the picture for a bit of info…..
-More pictures to be added.
-We took a lot of pictures – – trying to get through them all and figure out which ones to add!
+Hover over the picture for a bit of info.

-Postscript – added Aug.
-24, 2023.
+Postscript 1.
 I’ve been asked how was the music by the Alex Mendham Orch. for Lindy Hop and Balboa.
 In general, not very good.
 Now to reiterate (as noted above), the Alex Mendham Orch. was excellent, and the vocalists, to include Alex Mendham, were first-rate.
 But overall the band played a lot of fox trot and ballroom type music – – not a lot of swingin’ arrangements for Lindy Hop and Balboa.
 I believe the band certainly had the talent and chops to play 1930s/40s swing era arrangements, but they really didn’t on this cruise.
-The band had a gig a couple of days after we disembarked at the Swing 46 Club in New York City.
+The band had a gig at the Swing 46 Club in NYC a couple of days after we disembarked.
 Mary and I had to get back home and couldn’t attend, but it would have been interesting to see what arrangements the band played for that gig.